Randomly adjust brightness and contrast with separate ranges. Simple and fast; good baseline color augmentation for classification and detection.

 This transform adjusts the brightness and contrast of an image simultaneously, allowing for a wide range of lighting and contrast variations.
 It's particularly useful for data augmentation in computer vision tasks, helping models become more robust to different lighting conditions.

-contrast_limitFactor range for changing contrast.
-If a single float value is provided, the range will be (-contrast_limit, contrast_limit).
+contrast_rangeFactor range for changing contrast, sampled per image.
 Values should typically be in the range [-1.0, 1.0], where 0 means no change, 1.0 means maximum increase in contrast, and -1.0 means maximum decrease in contrast.
 Default: (-0.2, 0.2).

 brightness_by_maxIf True, adjusts brightness by scaling pixel values up to the maximum value of the image's dtype.
 If False, uses the mean pixel value for adjustment.
 Default: True.